• Skip to primary navigation

 It’s true!
 While Central Park tends to take all the glory, New York City has so many other amazing parks.
 And many of my favorites are located in Brooklyn!

-To help you find the coolest Brooklyn Parks, I’ve rounded up the 20 best parks in Brooklyn, plus one bonus park.
-You’ll find the most popular parks here, as well as many lesser known ones.
+To help you, I've rounded up the 24 coolest Brooklyn parks.
+You'll find the most popular parks here, as well as many lesser known ones.
+There are even a few beaches!

 You’ll find a huge array of parks in Brooklyn, ranging from destination parks to tiny neighborhood pocket parks.
 The best part?
 Most of these parks—with a few exceptions, like Brooklyn Bridge Park—are far less touristy and crowded than any Manhattan park.

-The parks below are not listed in any particular order, although I’ve grouped parks from the same neighborhoods together.
-Of course, I haven’t included every single park … the park’s department website has 46 pages of parks in Brooklyn!
+The parks below are not listed in any particular order, although I've grouped parks from the same neighborhoods together.
+Of course, I haven't included every single park ... the park's department website has 46 pages of parks!
 Let me know if I missed your fave park.
-I’d love to hear about it!
+I'd love to hear about it!

 Parks Map: I’ve created a Google map to make it easier for you to visit the parks.
 Check it out near the end of this article.